frederic-perez/AmE-dictionary/data/dictionary.md

 __ad__ _n informal_ Advertisement.
 __ad-lib<sup>1</sup>__ _adj_ Of or characterized by an impromptu fashion, with little or no preparation beforehand. _Jazz improv is always a bit ad-lib by design; you can’t plan what you might play!_
 __ad-lib<sup>2</sup>__ _adv_ Done in an impromptu or free-hand fashion, with little or no preparation beforehand. _His comedy is always so unique; I hear he does the whole thing ad-lib._
-__ad-lib<sup>3</sup>__ _n_ :four: (ad lib, ad libs) Shortened from _ad libitum_, a Latin phrase meaning at your pleasure, used to mean spontaneous or improvised.
-Something, usually performative in nature, that is done with little or no preparation beforehand. _His speech this morning felt like it was a bit of an ad-lib.
+__ad-lib<sup>3</sup>__ _n_ :five: (ad lib, ad libs) Shortened from _ad libitum_, a Latin phrase meaning at your pleasure, used to mean spontaneous or improvised.
+Something, usually performative in nature, that is done with little or no preparation beforehand.
+Words, music, or actions uttered, performed, or carried out extemporaneously. _That was a Tom Hanks ad-lib._ _His speech this morning felt like it was a bit of an ad-lib.
 I don’t think he prepared any notes ahead of time._
 __ad-lib<sup>4</sup>__ _v_ :three: To say, do, or perform something in an impromptu fashion, with little or no preparation beforehand. _I had forgotten to rehearse my lines for the audition, so I just decided to ad-lib the whole way through._
 __Ada__ _n_ :mega: /ā′də/
 __adage__ _n_ :three::hammer: _When greed takes over, caution departs, a basis for the adage that you can’t con an honest man._